 In addition, to enhance the Super Hornet's ship-killing capability, the service is qualifying the Lockheed Martin Long-Range Antiship Missile (LRASM) with the F/A-18E/F. LRASM is a stealthy weapon with a range of about 930 kilometers (580 miles), being intended as a replacement for the venerable Harpoon antiship missile.
 LRASM will not go into service until late in this decade.

-Other improvements added to Block 2 machines in the course of production, and hopefully to be retrofitted to Block 2 machines, include:
+Other improvements added to Block 2 machines in the course of production, and hopefully to be retrofitted to earlier machines, include:

 Although the US Navy expects to eventually stop buying Super Hornets and buy F-35 JSFs instead, stretchouts and cutbacks in the F-35 program have led to plans to purchase more F/A-18E/Fs beyond those projected.
-Boeing envisions the Super Bug as staying in production beyond 2017.BACK_TO_TOP
+Boeing envisions the Super Bug as staying in production for the time being.
+The Navy is pushing to obtain enough Super Bugs over the near term to allow full retirement of the service's legacy Hornet squadrons.

 * The Navy's Grumman EA-6B Prowler electronics countermeasures (ECM) platform provided excellent service for decades, but by the year 2000 its days were clearly numbered.
 The Navy estimated that the Prowler force would fall below minimum strength by 2006, meaning that acquisition of a replacement was urgent.